atnjqt/compassionapp/README.md

 - For local development we use [Docker Compose](https://docs.docker.com/compose/).
 Clone the repo and build:

     ```bash
+    git clone git@github.com:atnjqt/compassionmode-app.git
+    cd compassionmode-app

     mkdir data # for volume mounted bind

-    docker compose up -d
+    docker compose up --build
     ```

-- access the app at [http://localhost:3000/](http://localhost:3000/)
+- Your local environment is accessible at [http://localhost:3000/](http://localhost:3000/)

+### Adding your access token (short or long term) to .env

-    - For [instafeed](http://localhost:3000/instafeeed) with your tester access token as [./frontend/env](./frontend/.env)
+- For the [instafeed](http://localhost:3000/instafeed) you need to add your Tester access token as [./frontend/env](./frontend/.env) and then restart the docker app `docker compose down && docker compose up -d`

-### Login for Frontend (:3000 DEV)
+### React Frontend (:3000 DEV)

 - Access the app at http://localhost:3000/

-> React is stateful! this dev branch aims to figure stateful integration of input for username

 ### Flask API Backend (:8080 DEV)